amd940/piDisplay/README.md

 # piDisplay
 2 Digit, 7 Segment LED Display Controller Software for the Raspberry Pi.
 A module for Node.js.

-This is a very early alpha version of piDisplay.
+This is a beta version of piDisplay.
 Everything works correctly as is, but I plan on updating it with a lot more features in the coming weeks and months.
 This module can display numbers and some letters on a 7 segment, 2 digit LED display that is connected to a Raspberry Pi.

 # Sample Images